galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 # Introduction
 {:.no_toc}

-The Vertebrate Genome Project (VGP), emerged from the G10K Consortium, aims to generate high-quality, near error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assemblies for every vertebrate species ({% cite Rhie2021 %}).
-VGP has developed a fully automated *de-novo* genome assembly pipeline, which uses a combination of three different technologies: Pacbio HiFi, Bionano optical maps and Hi-C chromatine interaction maps.
+The Vertebrate Genome Project (VGP), which emerged from the G10K Consortium, aims to generate high-quality, near error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assemblies for every vertebrate species ({% cite Rhie2021 %}).
+The VGP has developed a fully automated *de-novo* genome assembly pipeline, which uses a combination of three different technologies: Pacbio HiFi, Bionano optical maps and Hi-C chromatin interaction data.

-As a result of the collaboration with the VGP team, a training including a step-by-step detailed description was developed for the Galaxy Training Network ({% cite Lariviere2022 %}).
-However, due to its complexy, it can be too time consuming for those who are not interested in understanding each of the analysis stages in depth.
+As a result of a collaboration with the VGP team, a training including a step-by-step detailed description of parameter choices for each step of assembly was developed for the Galaxy Training Network ({% cite Lariviere2022 %}).
+However, due to its thorough nature, it can be too time-consuming for those who are not interested in understanding each of the analysis steps in-depth.
 For this reason, we decided to make available to the community a workflow-centered version of the training.

-The Galaxy Workflow System (GWS) facilitates analysis repeatability, allowing to minimize the number of manual steps required to execute an analysis workflow and automatizing the process of input parameter and software tool version tracking.
-The objetive of this training is to explain how to run the VGP workflow, focusing on what are the required inputs and which outputs are generated and delegating how the steps re executed to the GWS.
+The Galaxy Workflow System (GWS) facilitates analysis repeatability, while minimizing the number of manual steps required to execute an analysis workflow, and automating the process of inputting parameters and software tool version tracking.
+The objective of this training is to explain how to run the VGP workflow, focusing on what are the required inputs and which outputs are generated and delegating how the steps are executed to the GWS.

 > ### Agenda
 >